fenil00/SeeSharpProjects/README.md

 * If Code is working don't modify and introduce new bugs

 ## L in SOLID ##
+* Liskov Substitution Principle (The L in SOLID)
+* If S is a subtype of T then object of type T maybe replaced with object of Type S without breaking the program.

 ## I in SOLID ##